Frequently Asked Questions

 What will I receive for the cost of the appraisal?

 After the research and documentation is completed, we will provide you with a digital, PDF copy of your appraisal report.
-Paper copies of reports can be printed at cost.
+Paper copies of reports can be printed for an additional fee.

 *Please note that we provide appraisals only - we do not offer legal advice.
 It is advised that you consult an attorney or tax professional with any legal questions, and have these questions answered before you obtain an appraisal.